vidister/gimp-web/content/news/2016-10-06 Dialog Defaults/index.md

     <img src="{filename}gimp-2-9-5-masks-in-xcf.jpg" alt="Using masks for digital photrography in GIMP" width='975' height='596' />
 </figure>

 The second part of improvements started with reviewing a [patch](https://bugzilla.gnome.org/show_bug.cgi?id=759601) submitted by Benoit Touchette.
 As a professional photographer, he regularly works on hundreds of photos daily and has an extensive use of masks, so he needs to get from A to B extremely fast.
-So Benoit came up with a clever idea to simplify adding new masks: clicking on layers' previews.
+Benoit came up with a clever idea to simplify adding new masks: clicking on layers' previews.
 Various modifier keys would additionally define whether you apply and remove the mask or just drop the mask entirely.

 <figure>
     <img src="{filename}gimp-2-9-5-easy-mask-create-tooltip.jpg" alt="Tooltips for handling masks quickly in GIMP" width='975' height='536' />
 </figure>

 The difficult part was to come up with a way to remember the last used mask initiation setting not just within one session, but across sessions.
-So instead of creating a special case for just the _Add Layer Mask_ dialog, Michael Natterer added a whole new infrastructure to automatically save and load settings of dialogs.
+So instead of creating a special case for just the _Add Layer Mask_ dialog, Michael Natterer added a whole new infrastructure to automatically save and load the settings of dialogs.

 All the dialog defaults are stored in the _gimprc_ configuration file.
 To give you an idea, this is how stroking options are saved in _gimprc_: